nilx/cclambda/README.txt

 math.h header is included, so all the constants and functions defined in this header (on your system) are available.

-The input images are read as grayscale float arrays with values in [0,1].
-They must all have the same size.
-The output image is written from a grayscale float array with values in [0,1].
-You can refer to the input image values as A, B, C and D. No more than 4 input images are (currently) supported.
+You can refer to the input float arrays as A, B, C and D. No more than 4 input arrays are (currently) supported.

-The image width and height are available as the NX and NY macros.
-You van also access the current horizontal and vertical coordinates via the I and J macros, in [0,NX[ ans [0,NY[.
+The array width and height are available as the NX and NY macros.
+You can also access the current horizontal and vertical coordinates via the I and J macros, in [0,NX[ ans [0,NY[.

 Some other convenience macros are available:
-- N  number of pixels in the image
+- N  number of pixels in the array
-- R2 square normalized distance to the center of the image
+- R2 square normalized distance to the center of the array
-- T  angle from the center of the image
+- T  angle from the center of the array

-For every image, some pixel position modifiers are available:
+For every array item, some position modifiers are available:
-A_(dx, dy) is the value of the image A on the pixel I+dx, _J+dy.
+A_(dx, dy) is the value of the array A on the position I+dx, _J+dy.

-A value of pixel (I,J)
+A value at position (I,J)
-A_(0,0) value of pixel (I,J)
+A_(0,0) value at position (I,J)
-A_(1,0) value of pixel (I+1,J)
+A_(1,0) value at position (I+1,J)
-A_(-1,-1) value of pixel (I-1,J-1)
+A_(-1,-1) value at position (I-1,J-1)

-Access to pixels out of the image gives a 0 value.
+Access out of the arrays gives a 0 value.

 # EXAMPLES